Alan Trejo Player Props: Rockies vs. Brewers

-On Tuesday, Alan Trejo (.182 batting average in his past 10 games, with a double, two walks and three RBI) and the Colorado Rockies face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 8:40 PM ET.
+Wednesday, Alan Trejo and the Colorado Rockies play the Milwaukee Brewers and Eric Lauer, with the first pitch at 8:40 PM ET.

 Alan Trejo Game Info & Props vs. the Brewers